Universal quasiconformal trees: Introduction

 In Section \ref{sec:branching} we study the branch points of trees $\T^{n,\ba}$ and show that $\T^{n,\ba}$ are uniformly $n$-branching.
 In Section \ref{sec: Vicsek unif branching} we show that the Vicsek fractal is uniformly $4$-branching.
 In Section \ref{sec:dimension} we show that the trees $\T^{n,\ba}$ are Ahlfors regular (which implies doubling), and estimate the dimension of the limit tree $\T^{\infty,\ba}$.
 The proof of a quantitative version of Theorem \ref{thm:uniformization} is given in Section \ref{sec:unif}, by following the techniques from \cite{BT_CSST} and \cite{BM22}.
 In Section \ref{sec:BLembed} we show that trees $\T^{n,\ba}$ quasisymmetrically embed into $\R^2$, with the embedded image being a quasiconvex tree.

-In Section \ref{sec:QSembed} we prove that every quasiconformal tree with uniformly separated branch points and valence at most $n$ quasisymmetrically embeds into $\T^{n,\ba}$.
+In Section \ref{sec:glue} we establish some preliminary lemmas for geodesic trees and in Section \ref{sec:QSembed} we prove that every quasiconformal tree with uniformly separated branch points and valence at most $n$ quasisymmetrically embeds into $\T^{n,\ba}$.
 Finally, in Section \ref{sec:Finale} we prove Theorem \ref{thm:main} and Theorem \ref{thm:uniformization}, by putting together all the results from the earlier sections.